email tracker

 Record Update

-If any “Test ends” or “Send email” task due dates get updated in Teamwork, this part of the automation ensures the Airtable email record dates get updated as well.
+If any “Test ends” or “Send email” task due dates get updated in Teamwork, this part of the automation ensures the Airtable email record dates get updated in parallel.
 Because Approval and Send Dates are sometimes flexible or the project just gets pushed back, its important the Emails table stays in sync with any Teamwork changes.

 Step 4: